 Starring: Rachel McAdams, Eric Bana, Ron Livingston

-The Time Traveler’s Wife is a romance drama flick released in 2009, based on a novel of the same name by Audrey Niffenegger.
+The Time Traveler’s Wife is a romance drama flick released in 2009, based on the time travel book of the same name.
 The film is directed by Robert Schwentke and stars Eric Bana as Henry DeTamble, a man with a genetic disorder that causes him to time travel involuntarily, and Rachel McAdams (how many time travel movies is she in, anyway??) as Clare Abshire, his wife.
 The movie follows the couple’s love story, which is obviously complicated by Henry’s time-traveling abilities.

 The movie begins with Henry’s first time travel experience as a child when he disappears from a public library and reappears in a meadow, where he meets his future self.
 Henry’s time travel is genetic and uncontrollable, and he travels to various points in his past and future without warning.
 He often finds himself in dangerous situations and struggles to keep his time travel a secret from those around him.